Living in Timisoara: Pros & Cons (Is It Worth It?)

 2. Career growth opportunities

 Timisoara is also a huge economic center.
-There are tons of well-paid jobs for all working classes and lots of opportunities for career development.
+There are tons of well-paid jobs for all working classes and lots of opportunities for career development as many of the world’s largest corporations have offices in Timisoara.

 A big cultural center in Romania, with the National Opera House (and theater) and with the “Banatul” Philharmonic, cultural events are organized here all-year-round.